Take some time to read these common questions, they will help you understand our software tools.

 OpenVOGEL is based in a calculation core that allows the combined definition of Dirichlet and Neumann boundary conditions on quadrilateral and triangular panels.
 This makes possible the creation of a combined model were the fuselages are treated as thick bodies and the wings are represented by slender surfaces, resulting in a fast and accurate prediction of the main aerodynamic forces and moments.
 The software automatically sets the local boundary condition type according to the type of surface.

 Treating wings as slender surfaces allows a fairly good prediction of the induced drag by the traditional method, while keeping a reduced number of panels.
+The skin drag on wings is computed using two dimensional airfoil polars, which can be obtained from an external source (XFoil or wind tunnel data, for instance) and then loaded into the program via the graphical interface.

 What kind of models does the software support?